 I heard a story from my mother years ago about her co-worker.
 The woman divorced her husband because he called the police on the 16-year-old daughter.
 You ask, what did the daughter do, right?
 Well, she beat up her 14-year-old brother who was in the spectrum.
 The boy had autism.
 It was bad.

 The whole situation was disheartening.
-No wonder the parents saw it fit divorce.
+No wonder the parents saw it fit to divorce.
 But was it the right thing to do?
 What about their daughter?
 The abused son was hurting too, was he not?
 And he has autism too.
 He needed help.
-It’s just so messed up and I wouldn’t dream of it happening to our family.
+It’s just so messed up and I wouldn’t dream of it happening to our family

 Phoning The Police Should Be The Last Option.

-Calling the authorities should be a parent’s last option when their child is violent and destructive.
+Calling the authorities should be a parent’s last optionwhen their child is violent and destructive.
 They should try to settle the situation first since they are the best people who can deal with their child’s bad behavior.
 But when it goes out of hand, like physical violence and mouthing threats, police intervention is necessary.

 The 911 dispatch receives numerous distress calls involving parent-child conflicts.
-It is often that the aggressor is the child who is suffering from mental health disorders like depression, anxiety, bipolar disorder, PTSD, or drug and alcohol abuse.
+It is often that the aggressor is the child who is suffering mental health disorder like depression, anxiety, bipolar disorder, PTSD, or drug and alcohol abuse.
 In cases like this, instead of sending the child to prison, the accused teen will be admitted to a mental institution.

 It is also true that if the offenders are below 18 years old, they will be sent to mental health institutions instead.
-But whatever the reason may be for the distress call, most parents regret doing so afterward.
+But whatever the reason may be for the distress call, most parents regret doing so afterwards.
 You should not regret it because sending your child to jail or a psychiatric facility will shape him up.
 Well, most of them get a second chance in life, at least.

 Youth Services: 50% Of The Kids Are Angry, While The Other 50 Is Grateful

 Most of the kids who were taken away by the police felt resentment towards their parents.
 This leads to the strained relationship between the parent and the child.
-They are initially scared of what will happen to them, and then they feel abandoned afterward.
+They are initially scared of what will happen to them, and then they feel abandoned afterwards.
 The kids will also develop feelings of hatred towards their parents.
 They are excluding the fact that they have become harmful not only to themselves but to others as well.

 How To Prevent This From Happening